Adorable Autumnal Ideas For Fall Planters And Pots

 If you've accumulated a large collection of pots and planters, you're probably thinking about reusing them for next year.
 Read here for tips on washing pots before planting so you can grow healthy plants.

 It is often difficult to gauge how much water for container garden plants is necessary.
-There is a fine line between drought and soggy soil.
 Get tips and hints to determine when to water container plants here.

 While pots and containers look lovely all summer, there are a few steps you need to take in the fall to make sure that your containers survive the winter and are ready for planting next spring.
 Learn more here.